-Parents must sign the 'sign out register' to take students off-campus prior to 3:00pm.
-To take children out of school temporarily, parents must sign a Sign Out slip.
+Parents must sign the 'sign out register' if they need to take students off-campus prior to 3:00pm.
+To take children out of school temporarily, parents must sign a 'Sign Out' slip.
 These must be signed at the time the child leaves and signed again when the child is returned.
 The parent must accompany the child in these circumstances.

-As children are under College care and responsibility, it is necessary for them to have written permission from parents/guardians in order to leave the school grounds during school hours, which includes lunch times.
-The policy of providing a 'pink slip' (provided by the school receptionist) to the class teacher requesting that permission be given to the child to leave the school grounds is designed to eliminate, where possible, the situation where children leave the school without the prior knowledge and consent of parents/guardians.
-When parents/guardians remove students from school during the day, the Sign In/Out Register is signed at College Reception and a 'pink slip' is handed to the teacher when collecting the child.
+As children are under college care and responsibility, it is necessary for them to have written permission from parents/guardians in order to leave the school grounds during school hours, which includes lunch times.
+The policy of providing a note to the class teacher requesting that permission be given to the child to leave the school grounds is designed to eliminate, where possible, the situation where children leave the school without the prior knowledge and consent of parents/guardians.
+When parents/guardians remove students from school during the day, they must complete a Leaving Authority form and fill in the Sign In/Out Register at College Reception must be signed.